-The English foxhound is a pack hound, therefore, it mixes with other dogs and enjoys human companionship.
-It is associated with horses, children and other pets, as it is a gentle, sociable and tolerant breed.
+The English foxhound is a pack hound.
+Therefore, it mixes with other dogs and enjoys human companionship.
+It is associated with horses, children, and other pets, as it is a gentle, friendly, and tolerant breed.

 There are very few health problems in this generation.
 Occasionally seen are chronic hip dysplasia, kidney disease, and epilepsy.
 The age of the breed is usually 10-13 years.

 English foxhounds have a certain autonomy – some may be stubborn.
 They work best with people who provide permanent and ongoing training.
-Training should begin at an early age and continue at every stage of the dog’s development.
+Training should begin early and continue at every stage of the dog’s development.
 Dog breeding classes are great for all breeds, and English Focus Sound is no exception.

 Obedience training may take some time and patience, but in the end, you will be left with a better companion dog, except in the case of the command.